-This Italian Tomato Salad is prepared with fresh beefsteak tomatoes, red onion, fresh herbs and a delicious vinegar dressing.
-Enjoy this refreshing summer salad as a light appetizer, snack, or side dish.
+This Italian Tomato Salad is loaded with juicy beefsteak tomatoes, red onion, fresh herbs and a simple red wine vinegar dressing.
+It's a peak summer side dish-sweet, tangy, bright, and so simple you'll make it all season long.

 Jump to: